efl9013/sprout-v2/README.md

 ```
 ./_build/default/main.exe ../examples/sprout/example-name 5 opt parallel
 ```
 Sprout's executable takes 4 arguments: a path to the example file, a timeout limit, Sprout's mode, and MuVal's mode.
 To improve performance and stability, we recommend first increasing the timeout limit, and then trying Sprout on `espresso` mode. `espresso` mode maximally decomposes all conditions that Sprout checks, resulting in more but smaller muCLP instances, which we find MuVal to perform more consistently on.
+Remember to run `sh cleanup.sh` in between runs!

 #### Repeating experiments
 Each shell script is equipped with a parameter that specifies the number of iterations.
 In case multiple iterations were run, the aggregated result is `Y` iff all iterations return implementable, `N` iff all iterations return non-implementable, and `?` otherwise, and the aggregated time is the mean of all iterations.
 For running all examples, we additionally provide two shell scripts, located in `/home/opam/sprout/query-generator`: `verify_all_woto.sh` omits the two examples that timeout, thus reducing the experiment time by ~10 minutes, and `verify_all_woto_tuned.sh` additionally tunes Sprout to be the fastest for each example.